Basketball Staff Contacts

 Whether you're a current high school player exploring options through our high school program or a graduate looking for a post-grad year, FCP provides the coaching, competition, and college placement support to help you reach programs like Minnesota State Community & Technical College.

-Targeting Minnesota State Community & Technical College?
+Build the Profile Minnesota State Community & Technical College Coaches Want to See

-Research compiled by the FCP recruiting staff · Last updated March 2026
+Research compiled by the FCP recruiting staff · Last updated April 2026